-With BUX you can set an Auto Close order so that an investment is automatically closed when it reaches a certain limit or price.
+With BUX you can set an Auto-Close order so that a position is automatically closed when it reaches a certain limit or price.

 The reason for this is due to stock prices sometimes jumping to a higher or lower price than the level on which the Auto Close is set.
 Especially when the market opens for a certain product, it can open at a much higher or lower price than what they closed at the day before.

 Example: You purchase Tesco and decide to set your Auto Close at -5%.
 Tesco closes that day at -1% and you are holding your position overnight.
 The market then opens and the first price after opening for Tesco is at -8%.
 The position you hold will now be closed at -8% and not the -5% you had set your auto close at, simply because it never hit the exact price at -5%.

 Naturally, using multipliers can also have a big effect on your Auto-Close position.
 For example, if you are using a Multiplier of x 5 and the product opens at -2% - your result will be -10%.
 The higher the Multiplier, the bigger the chance your set Auto-Close (Take Profit or Stop-Loss) will be hit, resulting in your position(s) being automatically closed.